 In addition to single AF and continuous AF, the A5100 has an Auto AF mode in which it decides whether to use single or continuous AF, depending on whether it detects the subject to be moving.
 It's capable of shooting at up to 6fps.

 This hybrid AF system also operates in Movie mode and footage may be saved in AVCHD, XAVC S or MP4 format, or in XAVC S and MP4 – simultaneously.
 This provides the easy sharing capability of MP4 with the high data content of XAVX S.

 In addition to Focus Peaking to indicate areas of highest contrast (focus), there is a Zebra display to show areas approaching burn-out, and markers with grid lines and the centre point can be shown on screen to make framing easier.

 Like the NEX-5T, the A5100 has a 3-inch 921,000-dot LCD screen that is touch-sensitive and can be flipped up through 180 degrees for taking selfies.
 Touch-control is again fairly limited, however, as it can only be used for setting the AF point or tripping the shutter.

 Thanks to the new processing engine, sensitivity range also stays the same at ISO 100-25,600, despite the increase in pixel count.

-While the NEX-5T had a hot-shoe with an accessory connection but no pop-up flash, the A5100 has a pop-up flash (Guide Number 4m @ISO 100) but no hot-shoe.
+While the NEX-5T had a hot-shoe with an accessory connection but no pop-up flash, the A5100 has a pop-up flash (Guide Number 6 @ISO 100) but no hot-shoe.

-Like the NEX-5T, the Alpha 5100 has Wi-Fi and NFC connectivity and is compatible with PlayMemories apps to expand its featureset.
-With the appropriate app in place, images can be directly uploaded to Facebook and the like.
+Like the NEX-5T, the Alpha 5100 has Wi-Fi and NFC connectivity, and is compatible with PlayMemories apps to expand its featureset.
+These can be downloaded from the PlayMemories store directly from within the camera.